nathanRamaNoodles/Noodle-Synth/README.md

     * Put a plus sign to indicate the next note is a slur with the current note
       * ex: b+c  means that the notes will be played like a slur in music(without taking a breath)

-So using these format rules, we can make this ordered outline
+So using these format rules, we can make this ordered outline for the definition of a Note.
 1. duration   (optional)
 2. period     (optional)
 3. letter     **(required)**